raspberrypilearning/getting-started-with-guis/worksheet.md

     We will ask you to import various types of widget throughout this guide.
 Each type of widget only needs to be added to the import list once, and then you can use it as many times as you want on your GUI.

-1. All widgets must be added inside the **event loop**, which means between the line of code where you create the app, and the `app.display()` line of code:
+1. All code that creates a widget must be added before the **event loop**, which means between the line of code where you create the app, and the `app.display()` line of code:

     ![Event loop](images/event-loop.png)

     This is because the line of code `app.display()` starts the **event loop**.
 The GUI will be waiting for the user to do things such as click on a button - these are called **events**.
 The GUI will constantly check whether anything new has happened and automatically update the display if necessary.
-If widgets are not placed within the event loop, they will not appear on the GUI or work properly.
+The event loop **blocks** (rather like a `while True:` loop), so code written after the event loop will never execute.

-    Throughout this guide, we will ask you to add widgets **inside the event loop** which means anywhere between these two lines of code.
+    Throughout this guide, we will ask you to add widgets **on the GUI** which means anywhere between these two lines of code.

 ## Text widget